ExplainerEmily/ExplainerEmily.github.io/_pages/examples.md

 - Paligo
 - SnagIt

-# And some relevant Skills
+# And some relevant skills
 - Python
 - HTML
 - CSS